LeppekM/student-check-in/README.md

 ## Priority List ##
 * QA test table functionality
 * Testing suite
-* Scan all of part type in inventory
 * scrollbar for checkin/out page (or other fix to infinite barcode smush problem) (like if you press enter on empty barcodefield it submits)